castillojuan1000/personalDashboard/README.md

 ## Description

-Personal Dashboard was created with the need of an application for myself where I can keep track of my finances and to remind me fo things that I need to complete.
-It provides the function to calculate income and your expenses, and save reminders that need to be completed accordingly.
+Personal Dashboard was created with the need of an application for myself where I can keep track of my finances and to remind me of things that I need to complete.
+It provides the function to calculate my income and expenses, and save reminders that need to be completed accordingly.

 #### Technologies